strmlineapp-ux/agileflow/docs/authentication-blueprint.md

 # AgileFlow: Authentication Blueprint

-This document provides a clear, non-technical overview of how user authentication is handled within the AgileFlow application.
+This document provides a clear, non-technical overview of how user authentication is handled within the AgileFlow application, incorporating a robust, administrator-controlled access model.

 ---

-## 1. Authentication Flow: The Sign-In Journey
+## 1. Authentication & Onboarding Flow

-The application uses Google Sign-In as its sole method of authentication, providing a secure and streamlined experience.
-Here is a step-by-step breakdown of what happens when a user signs in:
+The application uses Google Sign-In as its sole method of authentication.
+Access is strictly controlled by administrators to ensure workspace security.
+A user can gain access in one of three ways:

+*   **Method A: Administrator Invitation (Recommended)**
+*   **Method B: Administrator Pre-Authorization**
+*   **Method C: User-Initiated Access Request**

+---

+### Method A: Administrator Invitation (Recommended Flow)

+This is the most secure and user-friendly method for adding new team members.

+**Step 1: Admin Sends an Invitation**
+An existing administrator uses a dedicated "Invite User" form within the application to enter the email address of the new user.
+This action securely adds the email to an "invited" list in the database.

+**Step 2: User Receives an Email**
+The application sends a welcome email to the new user with a link to the AgileFlow login page.

-**Step 1: The User Clicks "Sign in with Google"**
+**Step 3: User Clicks "Sign in with Google"**
-On the login screen, the user initiates the process by clicking the "Sign in with Google" button.
+The new user clicks the link and uses the "Sign in with Google" button.
+They complete the secure sign-in process directly with Google.

-**Step 2: The Google Sign-In Window**
-The application immediately opens a secure pop-up window managed by Google.
-The user enters their Google account credentials (email and password) directly into Google's interface. **Crucially, the AgileFlow application never sees or handles the user's password.**

-**Step 3: Firebase Authentication Verifies Identity** Once the user successfully signs in with Google, Google's servers send a secure token back to the application.
-This token is passed to **Firebase Authentication**, a specialized Google service for managing user identities.
-Firebase verifies this token to confirm the user is who they say they are.
-This service acts as the application's secure gatekeeper.

-**Step 4: Checking for an Existing User**
+**Step 4: System Verifies Invitation**
-Firebase Authentication now recognizes the user and assigns them a unique, permanent User ID (UID).
-The application then uses this UID to check the **Firestore Database**, which is where application-specific data is stored.

-*   **If it's a returning user:** The system finds their existing profile document in the `/users` collection in Firestore and loads their specific data and preferences (like their professional title, assigned roles, and theme choice).
-*   **If it's a new user:** The system does not find an existing profile.
-It proceeds to create one.
+Firebase Authentication confirms the user's identity and returns their verified email address to the application.
+The system checks this email against the "invited" list.

+**Step 5: Profile Creation & Access Granted**
+Upon finding a match, the system creates a new user profile in the Firestore `/users` collection, populating it with their Google account details (Name, Email, Profile Picture) and granting them full access immediately.

+---

+### Method B: Administrator Pre-Authorization (Manual Flow)

+This method allows an administrator to grant access without sending an invitation email, useful for setting up multiple users at once.

-**Step 5: Creating a New User Profile (First-Time Sign-In Only)** For a new user, the application creates a new document in the `/users` collection in Firestore.
-It populates this new profile with:
+**Step 1: Admin Creates a User Profile**
+An administrator manually creates a new document in the `/users` collection in Firestore.
+They must include the user's `email` and set the `accountType` to `'Full'`.
-*   Basic information from their Google account (Full Name, Email, Profile Picture).
-*   A set of default application settings (e.g., a standard 'light' theme, a default calendar view).

-**Step 6: Loading the Application**
-With the user's identity confirmed by Firebase Authentication and their profile data loaded from Firestore, the application is now fully loaded and customized for that specific user.
-The user's session is securely managed by Firebase, keeping them logged in until they explicitly sign out.
+**Step 2: User Signs In**
+The new user, having been notified by the admin separately, navigates to the login page and signs in with their Google account.

+**Step 3: System Finds Pre-Authorized Profile** Firebase authenticates the user.
+The application then searches Firestore for a user document with a matching email address.
+It finds the pre-created profile.

+**Step 4: Access Granted**
+Because the `accountType` is already set to `'Full'`, the user is immediately granted access to the application.

+---

+### Method C: User-Initiated Access Request (Reactive Flow)

+This flow handles "walk-up" attempts, where a user who has not been invited tries to access the application.

+**Step 1: New User Signs In**
+A new, uninvited user navigates to the application URL and clicks "Sign in with Google."

+**Step 2: System Creates a "Pending" Profile** Firebase authenticates the user.
+The application checks Firestore, finds no existing user, and creates a new user document. **Crucially, it sets the `accountType` to `'Viewer'`, which restricts all access.**

+**Step 3: Administrator Notification**
+*   **In-App:** A notification appears in the administrator's notification list, stating that a new user has requested access.
+*   **Via Email (Recommended Backend):** A **Cloud Function** (a backend process) is automatically triggered.
+This function sends an email to all system administrators, alerting them of the new request and providing a direct link to the approval page.

+**Step 4: Administrator Action**
+The administrator reviews the request in the in-app notification list.
+They have two options:
+*   **Approve:** The administrator clicks "Approve."
+The system updates the user's `accountType` in Firestore from `'Viewer'` to `'Full'`.
+*   **Reject:** The administrator clicks "Reject."
+The system deletes the user's document from Firestore and revokes their authentication token.

+**Step 5: Access Granted or Denied**
+The user will be granted full access the next time they refresh the application (if approved) or will be unable to log in (if rejected).

 ---